sleekcharly/gistoracle-v2/README.md

-# This is the official Next verion of Gistoracle
+# This is the official Next version of Gistoracle

 This version was built to incorporate server side rendering and improve SEO.